-ENG 4136: Basic Video Production; Fall 2018 Professor: Trevor Mowchun Class: ROL 115-Monday, period 4 (10:40am-11:30am); Wednesday, periods 4-5 (10:40am-12:35pm) Screening: ROL 115-Tuesday, periods 9-11 (4:05pm-7:05pm) Office hours (TUR 4356): Monday 12:15pm-1:45pm, and Thursday 2:30pm-4:00pm, or by appointment.
-Email: tmowchun@ufl.edu Should you prefer to contact me via email please allow 24 hours for a response.
-Office phone number: 352-294-2855 Media Assistant: Zackary Erickson (TUR 4303) Availability: August 27-September 9 (Monday and Wednesday 9:35am-10:25am, Tuesday and Thursday 12:50pm-2:45pm); September 10-end of semester (Tuesday and Thursday 12:50pm-3:50pm).
-Zac will also be available the first Thursday of the class, August 23, between 12:50pm-3:50pm.
-Email: zackaryerickson@ufl.edu Basic Video Production: Process and Expression This course is a meditation on the creative process and an exploration of the unique and inexhaustible ways that the cinematic medium activates such processes and leads the imagination into free uncharted territory.
+ENG 4136: Basic Video Production; Spring 2019 Professor: Dr. Trevor Mowchun Class: TUR 2322-Thursday, periods 6-8 (12:50pm-3:50pm) Screening: TUR 2322-Tuesday, periods 6-8 (12:50pm-3:50pm); projectionist: Cade Casse Office hours (TUR 4336): Wednesday 1:15pm-3:00pm and Thursday 4:15pm-5:30pm, or by appointment.

+Email: tmowchun@ufl.edu (please allow at least 24 hours for a response) Office phone number: 352-294-2839 Media Assistant: Jessica Murray (TUR 4303) Availability: Tuesday periods 9-10 (4:05pm-6pm), Wednesday periods 6-8 (12:50pm-3:50pm), Thursday periods 9-10 (4:05pm-6pm), Friday periods 4-5 (10:40am-12:30pm) Email: jrmurray94@ufl.edu Basic Video Production: Process and Expression This course is a meditation on the creative process and an exploration of the unique and inexhaustible ways that the cinematic medium activates such processes and leads the imagination into free uncharted territory.
 We will begin with a survey of various creative principles, methods, tools and general philosophies of "making" as expressed by artists, teachers, critics and theorists from diverse backgrounds, with particular attention paid to the insights of independent and experimental filmmakers.
 The goal of this "study phase" is to open a window into the inner workings of the creative process, analyze films from the perspective of their own making, and ultimately enrich, stimulate and guide creativity throughout the entire filmmaking process from concept to screen.
 Along the way we will be concerned with a view of cinema as a unique, evolving, visionary artform with great individual and social impact.
-Students will be introduced to the expressive and experimental potential of cinema through a wide range of short exercises exploring the medium's many technological, aesthetic and hybrid facets (i.e. image, sound, time, space, movement, montage, the frame, the face).
-These film exercises or "sketches" will be compiled into two film sketchbooks to be submitted.
+Students will be introduced to the expressive and experimental potential of cinema through a variety of short exercises or "sketches" exploring the medium's technological, aesthetic and hybrid facets (i.e. image, silence, sound, time, space, movement, montage, the frame, the face).
+These short films (approximately 1 minute each) will be compiled and arranged into two timelines to be submitted as film sketchbooks throughout the semester: the first installment requires minimal editing whereas the final installment should be more cohesive.
 Students will also be encouraged to keep a written notebook related to the activities of the film sketchbooks, documenting creative processes, inspirations, concepts and ideas, research findings, aesthetic and technological problems, etc., in addition to written responses to readings and screenings assigned in class.
-A final project will grow of a rigorous process of selecting, organizing, revising and expanding material from the film sketches, resulting in an aesthetically coherent final work of filmic expression.
+The final project will emerge from a rigorous process of selecting, organizing, revising and expanding material from the film sketches, resulting in an aesthetically unified and personal work of filmic expression.
+Students will be provided with access to the English department's production and post-production equipment.
+Students are also free to use their own film equipment with prior approval from the instructor.
 Required books (available for purchase in the bookstore) Robert D. Richardson, First We Read, Then We Write: Emerson on the Creative Process (Iowa City: University of Iowa Press, 2009).
 Paul Klee, On Modern Art, trans.
 Paul Findlay (London: Faber & Faber, 1966).

+Recommended: Sonja Schenk and Ben Long, The Digital Filmmaking Handbook, Fifth Edition (Boston, MA: Cengage Learning PTR, 2015).
 Recommended: Blain Brown, Cinematography, Theory and Practice: Image Making for Cinematographers and Directors, Third Edition (New York and London: Routledge, 2016).
 All required articles, essays, and book chapters are available on Canvas.
 The readings will be informing much of our work, so it is crucial that you keep up with the reading, devoting the necessary time and energy to its understanding.
-Online resources:
+The same holds for the films screened on Tuesday afternoon.
+Online technical resources: